Learning from Viral Information: Steady States and Equilibrium Steady States

-where $P_{k}(x,\lambda):=\mathbb{P}[\text{Binom}(K,\lambda x+(1-\lambda)q)=k]$ and $\text{Binom}(K,p)$ is the binomial distribution with $K$ trials and success probability $p$. \end{defn} To understand the formula in the definition, note that $\lambda x+(1-\lambda)q$ is the \emph{sampling accuracy} of the platform: the probability of each news-feed story being correct, given viral accuracy $x$ and virality weight $\lambda$.
-We can use sampling accuracy to express the probability of getting $k$ positive stories out of $K$ in the news feed when $\omega=1$ for every $0\le k \le K$, then consider how the strategy $\sigma$ combines the private signal $s_i$ and the number of positive stories in the news feed to make a sharing decision.
-Finally, $\phi_{\sigma}(x)$ also takes into account that the story posted by the agent, which starts with a popularity score of 1, has $q$ chance of matching the state.
-While $\phi_{\sigma}(x)$ is defined in terms of the expected fraction of the new popularity score assigned to correct stories when $\omega=1$, the symmetry of the environment and of $\sigma$ implies that it also describes the same fraction when $\omega=-1$.
+where $P_{k}(x,\lambda):=\mathbb{P}[\text{Binom}(K,\lambda x+(1-\lambda)q)=k]$ and $\text{Binom}(K,p)$ is the binomial distribution with $K$ trials and success probability $p$. \end{defn} To understand the formula in the definition, note that $\lambda x+(1-\lambda)q$ is the \emph{sampling accuracy}: the probability of each sampled signal being correct, given viral accuracy $x$ and virality weight $\lambda$.
+We can use sampling accuracy to express the probability of getting $k$ positive signals out of $K$ in the sample when $\omega=1$ for every $0\le k \le K$, then consider how the strategy $\sigma$ combines the private signal $s_i$ and the number of positive signals in the sample to make an endorsement decision.
+Finally, $\phi_{\sigma}(x)$ also takes into account that the agent's private signal $s_i$, which starts with a popularity score of 1, has $q$ chance of matching the state.
+While $\phi_{\sigma}(x)$ is defined in terms of the expected fraction of the new popularity score assigned to correct signals when $\omega=1$, the symmetry of the environment and of $\sigma$ implies that it also describes the same fraction when $\omega=-1$.

-We always have $\phi_{\sigma}(0)>0$ and $\phi_{\sigma}(1)<1.$ The idea is that if $x\approx0$ and almost all of the popularity score are associated with the wrong stories, then the arrival of fresh stories posted by new agents tends to increase $x$, as a majority of these stories match the state.
-If on the other hand $x\approx1$, then these fresh stories will on average lower $x,$ since they have a non-zero probability of mismatching the state.
+We always have $\phi_{\sigma}(0)>0$ and $\phi_{\sigma}(1)<1.$ The idea is that if $x\approx0$ and almost all of the popularity score are associated with the wrong signals, then the arrival of new signals tends to increase $x$, as a majority of these signals match the state.
+If on the other hand $x\approx1$, then these new signals will on average lower $x,$ since they have a non-zero probability of mismatching the state.
 So $\phi_{\sigma}$ must have a fixed point by continuity.